BernardGreenberg/NXSYS/Relay Compiler/README.md

 repository, but no built (Mac) application has been uploaded to my site yet.

 Either Mac build will offer to load **.tko** compiled objects, but the Intel Mac build will complain that they were (of necessity) compiled for the wrong architecture, and go no further.
-(The executable is "universal" and supplies its corresponding "personality" on either architecture.
+(The Mac app executables are "universal", supplying their corresponding "personality" on either (Mac) architecture).

-There is a new console application, **DumpTko**, which can be used to inspect the sections of a compiled object, including the **TXT** section, which contains the machine code (the others are needed symbol dictionaries and so forth).
+There is a new console application, **DumpTko**, which can be used to inspect the sections of a compiled object, including the **TXT** section, which contains the machine code (the others are needed symbol dictionaries, identification, and so forth).
 Ask it for its help info.
-The **DumpTko** listings are superior ton those produced by the compiler itself, because the latter operates in one pass, and forward branches are incompletely compiled until their targets are found, and appear so in the listing, with "fixups" later down the assembly.  **DumpTko** knows exactly what things are referenced (its disassembly skills are limited to the operations emitted by the compiler).
+The **DumpTko** listings are superior to those produced by the compiler itself, because the latter operates in one pass, and forward branches are incompletely compiled until their targets are found, and appear so in the listing, with "fixups" later down the assembly.  **DumpTko** knows exactly what things are referenced (its disassembly skills are limited to the operations emitted by the compiler).